Jamess200/Jamess200/README.md

 🎓 **MSc Artificial Intelligence & Data Science**
 📍 **Based in the UK**
-💻 **Passionate about AI, Machine Learning, and Open-Source Development**
+💻 **Passionate about AI, Machine Learning, predictive tasks, and Open-Source Development**

 ---